phoboslab/JavaScriptCore-iOS/README.md

 ## Binaries

-A compiled version of the `libJavaScriptCore.a` for armv7 and the Simulator can be found in the [source tree](https://github.com/phoboslab/Ejecta/tree/master/Source/lib) of the (Ejecta project)[https://github.com/phoboslab/Ejecta].
+A compiled version of the `libJavaScriptCore.a` for armv7 and the Simulator can be found in the [source tree](https://github.com/phoboslab/Ejecta/tree/master/Source/lib) of the [Ejecta project](https://github.com/phoboslab/Ejecta).

 ## How to Compile